tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 A request MAY indicate its preference for an alternate encoding in the response using the ``Accept`` header field.
 A request which includes no ``Accept`` header field MUST be interpreted in the same way as a request including a ``Accept: application/cbor`` header field.

+Clients and servers MAY support additional request and response message body encodings.

 Clients and servers SHOULD support ``application/json`` request and response message body encoding.
 For HTTP messages carrying binary share data, this is expected to be a particularly poor encoding.